GaryOderNichts/recovery_menu/README.md

 key_type=WPA2_PSK_AES
 ```

-### Displays DRC Pin
+### Pair Gamepad
-Displays the Gamepad Pin used for pairing the gamepad.
+Displays the Gamepad Pin and allows pairing a Gamepad to the system.
+Also bypasses any region checks while pairing.
 The numeric values represent the following symbols: `♠ = 0, ♥ = 1, ♦ = 2, ♣ = 3`.
+Note that rebooting the system might be required to use the newly paired gamepad.

 ### Install WUP
 Installs a valid signed WUP from the `install` folder on the root of your SD Card.